 Always taught by his parents the importance of giving back to those who need our help, Chris dedicates much of his time to helping charity:water and, if you spend any time with him, he will likely rope you into doing your part as well.
 When not on the road for his companies, or huddled up in the cramped apartments and coffeeshops where his entrepreneurs often write their code, Chris lives with his family in Truckee, California, is an avid alpine and nordic skier of the Sierra, surfer and kitesurfer of the California coast, two-time Ironman triathlete, and he has bicycled coast-to-coast across the United States of America.

-Known in both the media and technology worlds as an accomplished advisor and incubator of talent and ideas, Matt is a Partner at Lowercase Capital leading Seed and Series A investment strategy into consumer web, mobile, and wireless technology start-ups.
-Focused on helping entrepreneurs build early stage technology companies, Matt manages a portfolio of over forty investments at the forefront of the technology and media including Uber, Twitter, Stripe, Optimizely, Artillery Games, StyleSeat, Ranker and VHX.
+Known in both the media and technology worlds as an accomplished advisor and incubator of talent and ideas, Matt is Managing Director at Lowercase Capital leading a seed and series A investment strategy into consumer web, mobile, and wireless technology start-ups.
+Focused on helping entrepreneurs build early stage technology companies, Matt manages a portfolio of over forty investments at the forefront of technology and media including Uber, Twitter, Stripe, Optimizely, Artillery Games, StyleSeat, Ranker, Mark43, Makespace, and VHX.

 Prior to joining Lowercase Capital, Matt spearheaded many of the digital and venture efforts at Creative Artists Agency (CAA), the world’s leading entertainment and sports agency.
 Matt helped shape the agency’s seed stage investment strategy and played an integral role in the founding of CAA’s incubated start-up companies, including Funny or Die, WhoSay, and Moonshark.
 Along the way, Matt recruited top talent, built out operating models, and helped raise capital from top institutional partners including Greylock Partners, Sequoia Capital, Amazon, Qualcomm, Comcast Ventures, and Tencent.